-We will not receive any proceeds from the sale of the shares of common stock by the Selling Stockholders.
-All net proceeds from the sale of the shares of common stock covered by this prospectus will go to the Selling Stockholders.
-However, we may receive the proceeds from any exercise of each of the Preferred Investment Option, the 2020 Common Warrant and the 2021 Common Warrant.
+We will not receive any proceeds from the sale of the shares of common stock by the Selling Stockholder.
+All net proceeds from the sale of the shares of common stock covered by this prospectus will go to the Selling Stockholder.
+However, we may receive the proceeds from any exercise of the Common Warrant.
 See "Use of Proceeds."